 b- Component Diagrams showing the items categorization within the store, which will be used with the customer behavior to better analyse the sales performance and the mutually exclusive sold products/services.

-3- Call Centers Project
+3- Another UML example in Call Centers Project

 Although my business doesn’t have a dedicated call center, our network technician – previously worked as a call center agent for an internet providing company – had told us that the company he used to work for trains the new customer support agents to respond to customers in a form of Activity diagram, while each question/response triggers another till the issue is resolved or is escalated.
 To model all issues well, they also have a component diagram that models the network components for the subscribers.